redux-saga/saga-query/README.md

 - The end-developer should have full control over fetching/caching/querying their server data
-- The IO/business logic layer should be separate from the view layer
+- Fetching and caching data should be separate from the view layer
 - We should treat side-effects as data
 - Sagas are the central processing unit for IO/business logic
+- A minimal API that encourages end-developers to write code instead of configuring objects

 ## `saga-query` is *not*